 To be completed by the child's parent(s)/guardian(s).
-A new form must be completed every school year, and kept in the school nurse's office or, in the absence of a school nurse, the Building Principal's office:
+A new form must be completed every school year.
+Keep in the school nurse's office or, in the absence of a school nurse, the Building Principal's office:

-Student's Name: Birth Date:
+Birth Date:

 Address:

-Home Phone: Emer gency Phone:
+Home Phone: Emergency Phone 2:

-School: Grade e: Student I.D.:
+School: Grade: Student I.D.:

-assistant or advanced practice ijectors only, use the section on
+To be completed by the student's physician, physician assistant, or advanced practice RN: (Note: for asthma inhalers only, use the Asthma Inhaler section below.)

 Physician's Printed Name:

 Office Address:

-Office Phone: Emergency F Phone:
+Office Phone: Emergency Phone:

-Medication Name: l .
+Medicat ion name:

 Purpose:

-Dosage: Frequency:
+Dosage: Frequency

-Time medication is to be admir nistered or un der what circu imstances:
+Time medication is to be administered or under what circumstances:

-Prescription Date: Order Date: Discontinuation Date:
+Prescription date: Order date: Discontinuation date:

-Diagnosis requiring medication 1:
+Diagnosis requiring medication Diagnosis requiring medication:

-Is it necessary for this medicati on to be adm inistered durin ng the school day?
-Yes □ No □
+Is it necessary for this medica school day? tion to be ac lministered of luring the Yes □ No □

 Expected side effects, if any:

-Time interval for re-evaluation :
+Time interval for re-evaluation 1:

-Other medications student is re ceiving:
+Other medications student is receiving:

 Physician's Signature: Date:

-Asthma Inhalers / Epinephrine Auto Injectors
+Asthma Inhalers